RosanaRufer/Katas_in_Python/README.md

 like to use a different one: ** The bowling kata ** The requirements of this kata are very well explained in this [Katalist by Codurance](https://katalyst.codurance.com/bowling).

-#### 1. First baby step:
+#### 1. First baby step - First roll, zero pins:

-I would start by implementing my new function returning None as first step.
-We return None, which is the top value in the transformation sequence:
+One could start by implementing a new function returning None as first step, which is the top value in the transformation sequence:

 ```python